 An LSE’s Daily LDA FRR Generation Resource Position is calculated by summing the Daily FRR Generation Resource Positions of all units in the LDA.

 A party’s Daily ICAP Owned for a specific demand resource is equal to the Daily Nominated DR Value adjusted for the ICAP amounts transacted through a party’s approved unit-specific bilateral sales/purchases for such demand resource in effect for such day.
 Prior to the Delivery Year demand resource registration process in DR Hub system, the Daily Nominated DR Value for an FRR Entity’s Demand Resource is established based on PJM’s approval of the FRR Entity’s DR Sell Offer Plan and PJM’s submittal of a corresponding DR Modification into the eRPM system.
-After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR value for a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to the DR Resource in the DR Hub system.
-Effective with the 2020/2021 Delivery Year, the Daily Nominated Value of a Demand Resource is determined for summer period of June through October and May of Delivery Year and non-summer period of November through April of Delivery Year based on information provided in the linked Capacity Performance registrations in the DR Hub system.
+After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR value for a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to the DR Resource in the DR Hub system in accordance with Section 4.3.4 of Manual 18.

 A party’s Daily Demand Resource Position for a Demand Resource is calculated dynamically by the eRPM system and is equal to the Daily ICAP Owned * DR Factor * Forecast Pool Requirement.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party’s Daily Demand Resource Position.
+Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party’s Daily Demand Resource Position in the eRPM system.

 A Demand Resource that is in a party’s Demand Resource portfolio may be committed to the FRR Capacity Plan, if there is Daily Available ICAP to commit from the Demand Resource for the entire term of the commitment specified in the FRR Capacity Plan.

 For a party, the Daily Available ICAP for a specific demand resource is equal to the resource’s Daily ICAP Owned- ((Daily RPM Resource Commitments/(DR Factor *Forecast Pool Requirement)) – Daily FRR Capacity Plan Commitments.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party’s Daily Available ICAP
+Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party’s Daily Available ICAP in the eRPM system.

 A party’s Daily RPM Resource Commitments for a specific demand resource are calculated by adding the sum of any UCAP Cleared plus UCAP Makewhole for such demand resource in RPM Auctions to decreases/increases of RPM Resource Commitments due to the specification of replacement resources, approved unit specific transactions for cleared capacity, and approved locational UCAP transactions.